RealToughCandy/real-world-javascript-interview-questions/README.md

 <sub><sup>_Submitted 8 November 2019 via RTC email by Edward W._</sup></sub>

 - ### Build a traffic light (semaphore).
 A black rectangle with 3 circles (lights: red, yellow, green) on it.
 There can only be one light on at a time.
-When I click on it, one light turns ON and the others turn OFF.
+When I click on it, one light turns ON and the others turn OFF. ([ex. solution by @xtrp](example_solutions/Interactive_Traffic_Light/))
   * 20 minute time limit
   * Applicants can use whatever dependencies they want
   * Could access the web for help